On the 17th November 2022, we attended a seminar in London to review the progress of the Thames Estuary Growth.

 Kate Willard OBE, led from The Thames Estuary Growth Board and she gave a forceful and enthusiastic presentation which got the audience fired up.

-She highlighted that 43% of the imports from Mexico come into the Estuary Ports, and she said that she was invited to lunch with the Mexican ambassador the following day and thought, “What would we need to do to make it 60% of their imports?”.
+She highlighted that 43% of the imports from Mexico come into the Estuary Ports.
+She said that she was invited to lunch with the Mexican ambassador the following day and thought, “What would we need to do to make it 60% of their imports?”.
 It’s that type of simple approach which makes her appealing and a great envoy for the Thames Estuary.

 Kate also reported on the importance of investors and said that what they need is: